Center for Professional Excellence

 Accessories

-• Accessories include; watch, ring, handkerchief, lapel pins, cuff links, and tie tacks.
+• Accessories include the following: watch, ring, handkerchief, lapel pins, cuff links, and tie tacks.
 Avoid athletic watches.

 Grooming